wordproof/developers.wordproof.com/plug-and-play/README.md

 WordPress plug-in is open source and accessible in the public [WordPress plugin repository](https://wordpress.org/plugins/wordproof-timestamp/).
 Do you want to include WordProof natively into your own plugin?
 Please get in touch to discuss how to implement our WordPress
 SDK.

+## Drupal

+The Drupal module [is released by SWIS](https://www.swis.nl/wordproof-for-drupal-released) and [available for download](https://www.drupal.org/project/wordproof).
+The Drupal module is the first open source WordProof product built by an external

 ## Shopify